Roshenchik/rsschool-cv/cv.md

 ---

 ## About Myself:
 I am 21 years old.
 I am in my last year at Belarusian State Academy of Aviation.
 My goal is to learn a demanded and creative profession, so my choice fell on web development.
 Being able to animate a web page and create its functionality makes me feel excited.
-Moreover, there are a lot of resources for almost unlimited personal growth and self education in that field.
+Moreover, there are a lot of resources for almost unlimited personal growth and self-education in that field.
 I am ready to work as much as needed to get result.
 I have good people skills, strong discipline and high stress resistance.

 ---